Saturday, May 18, 2024

 http://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/downloads/som107ap_pp_guidelines_ltcf.pdf

-What about you who are reading this entry?
 What's your experience?
 Reminds me to find a way to put a Poll on this site.
 Learning as I go.

-Here's the exact citation from the Medicare/Medicaid State Operations Manual governing all the United States as linked above:
+Here's the exact citation from the Medicare/Medicaid State Operations Manual governing ALL the United States as linked above:

 #1 Resident and/or Legal Representative has/have the right to access by verbal request all records.
 FACILITY CANNOT MANDATE A WRITTEN REQUEST